nicklausbrown/data-science-platform-requirements/index.md

 ## Feature store for models
 ### Implementation Details
-- Provides a way for data scientists to expose and share features between projects and for better collaboration.
-All features should be available to everyone with minimal effort based on security policies
+- Provides a way for data scientists to expose and share features between projects and for better collaboration
+- All features should be available to everyone with minimal effort based on security policies
 - Serves compound features online mainly for prediction and recommendation
 - Prepares feature for offline training
-- Has a standard interface for getting data and share between DS and DE ensuring that training and inference have the same features
+- Has a standard interface for getting data and share between data scientists and data engineers ensuring that training and inference have the same features
 - Enables loading features from streaming engines, files and databases
 - Easily able to serve large volume of historical features for training
 - Supports real time serving with low latency requirements